 Location.
 28° 52.318′ N, 96° 13.249′ W. Marker is in Blessing, Texas, in Matagorda County.
 Marker is on Avenue B (Farm to Market Road 616) west of Avenue A, on the right when traveling west.
+Marker is located directly in front of the Blessing Community Center building, beside the sidewalk, near the street.
 Touch for map.
-Marker is located directly in front of the Blessing Community Center building, beside the sidewalk, near the street.
 Marker is at or near this postal address: 560 Avenue B (FM 616), Blessing TX 77419, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Old Hawley Cemetery (approx. 2.9 miles away); Clemville (approx. 9.9 miles away); J.S.
-Abercrombie Mineral Company (approx. 11.2 miles away); Danevang (approx. 11.9 miles away); Ansgar Evangelical Lutheran Church and Cemetery (approx. 11.9 miles Danevang Lutheran Church (approx. 11.9 miles away); Danevang Pioneer Monument (approx. 11.9 miles away); Danevang Community Hall (approx. 11.9 miles away).
+Old Hawley Cemetery (approx. 2.9 miles away); Clemville J.S.
+Abercrombie Mineral Company (approx. 11.2 miles away); Danevang (approx. 11.9 miles away); Ansgar Evangelical Lutheran Church and Cemetery (approx. 11.9 miles away); Danevang Lutheran Church (approx. 11.9 miles away); Danevang Pioneer Monument (approx. 11.9 miles away); Danevang Community Hall (approx. 11.9 miles away).

 Credits.
 This page was last revised on June 10, 2018.
-This page originally submitted on June 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 51 times since then.
+It was originally submitted on June 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 87 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on June 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.